 If you have a cough or fever or breathlessness or loss or change in your senses of smell or taste, you may have COVID-19 and testing may be required

-If you have any of these symptms, you should telephone your Doctor - either your local GP or the Student Health Service if you are based in Cork and not registered with a GP.
+If you have any of these symptms, you should telephone the Student Health Service on (021) 4902311 or your own GP.

 Do not leave your home.
-You should self-isolate in a closed room and follow your Doctor's advice when they return your telephone call.
+You should self-isolate in a closed room and follow the Doctor's advice when they return your telephone call.

-Do not come to a Dr's surgery or the Student Health Centre or to an A+E. You may put others at risk and may spread infection.
+Do not go to the Student Health Centre, or your Doctor's surgery or or to an A+E. You may put others at risk and may spread infection.
 Telpehone for advice as described above.